Energy Price

 Cap explained

-• Ofgem sets the October price cap.
-It will change to £1,717 for the average household paying by Direct Debit.
+Ofgem set the January price cap.
+It changed to £1,738 for the average household paying by Direct Debit.
 This figure uses Ofgem’s new definition of ‘average energy use’ known as the Typical Domestic Consumption Values (TDCV).

 Price cap

-Customers on our Sainsbury’s standard variable tariff, will be sent a letter or email detailing the changes to their unit prices and standing charges for the period of 1 October to 31 December.
+Customers on our Sainsbury’s standard variable tariff, would have received a letter or email detailing the changes to their unit prices and standing charges for the period of 1 January to 31 March.

 The specific standing charges and unit rates each customer sees will vary by region, how you pay your bill and type of meter installed.
 This is to reflect the different costs to suppliers of providing energy to homes and servicing the different payment methods.
 The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations.